 What is the AHCAAT?

-For the first two years of its running, the test should be considered as a pilot.
+It may be worth saying that, for the first two years of its running, it has been stated by Oxford that the test will be considered as a pilot.
 It will be used only to supply ‘extra information’ on a candidate's application.
-This sounds slightly cryptic but seems to mean that while your performance will be noted, the primary function of the test for the 2024 and 2025 admissions round is to verify the functionality and validity of the test.
-Test performance will not make or break your application.
+This sounds cryptic but seems to mean that, while your performance will be noted, the primary function of the test for the 2024 and 2025 admissions round is to verify the functionality and validity of the test.

 Do I need to register for the AHCAAT?